 The title for tallest building on Earth has changed hands a few times, but at the time of writing, the Burj Khalifa in Dubai, United Arab Emirates, is an incredible structure measuring a staggering 828m in height.

-To this day, Guinness World Records still recognises Robert Wadlow as the tallest man to have ever lived.
+To this day, Guinness World Records still recognizes Robert Wadlow as the tallest man to have ever lived.
 He is thought to have been an unbelievable 8 foot 11 inches tall.
 While plenty of people have challenged Wadlow to the title over the years, this record has stayed in place since 1940.

 Marawa Ibrahim managed to spin an astonishing 200 hula hoops at the same time.
 All of the hoops had to perform at least three rotations to hold a valued record.
 Marawa has attempted and smashed this record three other times!

-Did you know, not all records have to be centred around humans?!
+Did you know, not all records have to be centered around humans?!
 A group of 1,007 robots became the largest number of robots dancing at one time at a festival in China.
 To qualify the robots had to dance for one whole minute.

 Ironically, the book itself holds a record!
 It is the best-selling non-copyrighted book of all time.